chboishabba/tircorder-JOBBIE/docs/3d_timeline.md

 - **Y – Time**: The vertical axis tracks chronological sequence so trends and gaps become clear.
 - **Z – Contact**: The depth axis separates individual contacts, allowing focused review of each relationship.

+## Email Drilldown

+Selecting an email bubble collapses the timeline to a daily view that isolates only that day's messages. **Y:** maintains chronological order, **X:** becomes contacts, and **Z:** resets to a flat plane.
+Use up/down keys to step through emails and left/right keys to switch contacts.

 ## Rationale

 Prioritizing platforms on the X-axis keeps similar media aligned, while a vertical time axis communicates progression at a glance.
 Using depth for contacts allows simultaneous comparison of different relationships without losing temporal context.